Telegram Stars Withdrawal: How to Cash Out

 Stars vs. Stripe: Two Different Income Streams

 Paprika handles the Stripe side: paid channel access, access enforcement, renewal reminders, and member management — all without you touching the money.
 Stars run in parallel through Telegram’s native system.
-Stack them.
+For the full picture on every Telegram monetization method available to channel owners, browse our Telegram monetization guide.

 Frequently Asked Questions